-Minorities panel seeks report from Meghalaya government on relocation of Dalit Sikhs
+Relocation of Dalit Sikhs in Shillong: Minorities panel seeks report from Meghalaya government

 Sangma had claimed that the state government and the Shillong Municipal Board have signed a tripartite agreement to take possession of the land from the Syiem of Mylliem.
 Syiem is the customary head of a Khasi tribal administrative area.

-“We are not sure how the dhief minister said they [government] can take the land donated to us by the Syiem of Mylliem 200 years ago,” the Harijan Panchayat Committee secretary told The Hindu on October 8.
+“We are not sure how the chief minister said they [government] can take the land donated to us by the Syiem of Mylliem 200 years ago,” the Harijan Panchayat Committee secretary told The Hindu on October 8.
 “In February 2019, the High Court of Meghalaya gave a judgement in our favour, establishing our right over the piece of land.”

-Members of the Harijan Panchayat Committee have claimed that the state government had tried to evict Sikh residents of the Harijan Colony through a local tribal chieftain in 1954 as well.

 On October 8, Singh had said that the government has not provided them the high-level committee’s report according to a court order.
 He also said that the residents of the colony had not been informed about the the government’s agreement with the Syiem and the Shillong Municipal Board.